Share

 ---------------

 Yaudel was a smaller and colder version of Matow, although these two factors set it apart from the bigger planet.
 Its tholin haze was thin enough that features on the surface could be observed in visible light, although slightly blurred.
 Unlike its bigger sibling, Yaudel's ice shell was thick and stagnant, with few fractures mainly caused by tidal stressing and impacts.
 Low internal heat meant that its subsurface ocean was not nearly as active as Matow's, further discouraging any sort of tectonic activity.
 The atmosphere on Yaudel was cold enough that nearly all carbon dioxide was locked in glaciers in night side lowlands and basins.
 Being even colder and with calmer winds, haze precipitated at the night side.
-Tholin dust storms fueled by subliming glaciers were a common phenomenon on Yaudel capable of depositing organic particles on the dayside, dyeing the whole planet reddish.
+Tholin dust storms fueled by subliming glaciers were a common phenomenon on Yaudel capable of depositing organic particles on the dayside, giving the planet a light brown colour.

-Asteroid zoneThe Resonantine Gap:
+Asteroid zoneThe Resonantine Belt:

 Total mass: 4.727E20 kg